MarleeG/AdvancedTriviaGame/README.md

 # AdvancedTriviaGame

-## Under Constrcution

-INSTRUCTIONS
-Choose your character from a list of Black Panther cast members and fight all the defenders to win the game!

-TECHNOLOGIES
+Are you a true Family Guy Fan?
+Answer all the questions correctly and find out!

 ## Built With

 - [Javscript](https://www.javascript.com/)